dantegituser/sockets-chat/readme.md

 ### How to install and run the app

 Download the code, and run `npm install`
-Open the command line console in the app root folder
+Open the command line console in the app root folder.
 to launch it run `npm run dev`
+The app is setup to run in port 3000 so you can open multiple windows and start chatting.